chenyubi14/jobkit/README.md

 # Jobkit
 Have you ever felt that it is painful to run job scripts in a cluster?
 A lot of repetitive works can be done automatically.
 Jobkit contains a bunch of shell codes to help you run jobs smoothly.
 You just need to add the commands in .myshrc to your .bashrc or .bash_profile

 Remember to read through the .myshrc file and make necessary changes!
+You may need to `source .bashrc` to make the functions take effect

 Here is a list of useful commands.